cmsc426/cmsc426.github.io/Readme.md

 - [ ] Deep homography
 - [ ] Block diagram: Explain where VO ends and where GTSAM is in the pipeline.
 - [ ] Scale metric vs relative (explain after BA and camera model)
+- [ ] Write one line about Hidden Markov Model (HMM)
+- [ ] Change infinity math symbol to "infinite" in  unless we have ∞ measurements
+- [ ]